Grudwald/Notebook/README.md

 <br>

-So, first you need to install Node, NPM and Vue CLI on your computer to run this project without problems and errors
+#### So, first you need to install Node, NPM and Vue CLI on your computer to run this project without problems

 ```
 sudo apt-get install -y nodejs